bispo-daniel/CRUD_JavaPosts/README.md

 # CRUD on MySQL database with Java
     Application developed to allow users create posts.
-        Each post has an title and content.
+        Each post has a title and content.

     At the landing page the user can login or create an account.
     Logged in the user can create posts or read posts.